Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

     git clone "https://${VCS_USER}:${VCS_PASS}@api-gw-service-nmn.local/vcs/cray/csm-config-management.git"
     ```

-    A Git commit hash from this repository is needed in the following step.<br>
-    After cloning repo, verify that the "yaml" files used in image customization are present.<br>
-    If not, check the other branches in cloned repo and switch to correct branch which has the required "yaml" files.<br>
+    A Git commit hash from this repository is needed in the following step.
+After cloning repo, verify that the "yaml" files used in image customization are present.
+If not, check the other branches in cloned repo and switch to correct branch which has the required "yaml" files.
     Example code:
     ```bash
     git branch -a